 The ending of this book was so thought-provoking that I am still thinking about it months later.
 If you like love stores that go deeper than the gushy stuff this is a must-read.
 There is nothing light and fluffy about Dogwood the message of true love is heart changing.

-You can read my full review of More Than Just Making It here.
-This is a must read regardless of your financial situation.
+This is a must-read regardless of your financial situation.
 The author writes nonfiction in such a way that you will become so drawn into the story that you won’t be able to put the book down until you are finished.
 Erin has another book coming out in April and although she tells me it is entirely different in writing style I am looking forward to reading it.

 This book convinced me to stop entertaining and start offering hospitality.
 There is a difference, and that difference can keep us from creating genuine bonds with the people in our neighborhood.
 If you are feeling isolated in your community, read The Turquoise Table and learn how to start a neighborhood revolution that brings back connection with those who live near us.